rbstrachan/python/README.md

 None
 ```

-## Declaring Variables
+## Assigning Variables
 Variables are assigned from left to right, meaning the variable name always comes on the left of the `=` and the value of the variable on the right.

 Variables;
-- may not start with a number or special character (other than the 'throwaway' marker `_`);
+- may not start with a number, special character (except the 'throwaway' marker `_`) or reserved keyword;
-- may be declared simultaneously with other variables of any type,
+- may be assigned simultaneously with other variables of any type;
-- may be declared in a cascading fashion, and;
+- may be assigned in a cascading fashion;
+- may be ephemeral; and,
 - are case sensitive.

-### Illegal variables
+### Attempting to assign 'illegal' variables
 #### Starting with a number
 ```python
 >>> 0 = x